 To begin with, it is important to understand the role of the drip edge in the drainage system of your roof. ⁤When properly installed, the drip edge acts as a barrier that prevents water from seeping under the shingles and into the fascia⁢ or soffit.
 Instead, it directs the water away from the roof, helping to prevent moisture damage and potential leaks.

-Read Also: How to install a standing seam metal roof?
+Read Also: How to install roll roofing on low pitch roof?

 One way to ensure proper drainage is by positioning the drip edge correctly.
 It should extend slightly beyond the edge of ⁢the roof, overlapping the gutter or eave trough.
 This extension allows the water to flow ⁤freely⁣ into the gutters without compromising the structural integrity of the roof.⁤ Additionally, the height of the drip edge should be sufficient to prevent water from ⁤backing up onto the roof during heavy rainfall.